toastfreak/toastfreak/README.md

 - 👋 Hi, I’m @toastfreak
-- 👀 I’m interested in pentesting, raspberry and arduino projects.
+- 👀 I’m interested in raspberry and arduino projects.
 - 🌱 I’m currently learning C, Python.
 - 💞️ I’m looking to collaborate on anything that I can learn from.
 - 📫 To reach me you can send a message on twitter @Mr_Gabriel_G, or send me an email to gabrielprogramming01@gmail.com